The job of planning the company Christmas party can often seem overwhelming, how do you please everyone and make it fun?

 Fill bellies: the food

 Food is the key part of any party and can easily be incorporated into the theme you choose.
-And it can make or break the event, but it does not have to be exspensive. if your event is outdoors there are great catering companies that will come out and venues often have great buffet packages
+And it can make or break the event, but it does not have to be exspensive. if your event is outdoors there are great catering companies that will service outdoor venues and often have great buffet packages.

 Organize a vegetarian option if required and try to accommodate as many other dietary requirements as possible.

-Dancing Movies, Bands or comedy show at the Christmas party is usually a must and it’s the perfect opportunity for everyone to really let their hair down.
+DJ's, bands or a comedy act at the Christmas party is usually a must and it’s the perfect opportunity for everyone to really let their hair down.
 But it does of course depend on the type of group you are catering for and how you want the night to pan out.

-Make sure you have entertainment covered that will suit your audience and fill the evening. if you want some support in sourcing or selecting the right type of entertainment then chat to our Event Managers they will point you in the right direction!
+Make sure you have entertainment covered that will suit your audience and fill the evening.
+Having trouble selecting the right type of entertainment?
+Have a chat to our Event Managers they will point you in the right direction!

 Organise ‘thank-you’ speeches and awards